cccb/servicepoint/README.md

 ## Where is servicepoint1?

 This library is a spiritual mix of a not-yet-working rust library called `servicepoint` and a bunch of working but also unfinished C# code.
-Because most of the API concept and a bunch of code is taken from the rust library, the result is called `servicepoint2`.
+Because most of the API concept and a bunch of code is taken from the rust library, the result is called `servicepoint`.

 ## Contributing